12 Places That Rarely See Snow

 10. SAN DIEGO, CALIFORNIA

 It snows pretty much annually in Hawaii—even enough to go skiing.
 To see the rare event, however, you'll have to go up: The white stuff only sticks around at the top of Mauna Loa, Mauna Kea, and Haleakala.
-In fact, Mauna Kea was recently blanketed in snow.
+In fact, Mauna Kea was blanketed in snow in December 2016.

 12. NEW ORLEANS, LOUISIANA

-Just 17 "snow events" have been recorded in Nola from 1853 to 2008.
-Nothing compares to the snow of 1895; residents were flummoxed to find themselves snowed in with more than eight inches of snow on the ground.
+Just 17 "snow events" have been recorded in NOLA from 1853 to 2008.
+Nothing compares to the snow of 1895; residents were flummoxed to find themselves snowed in with more than 8 inches of snow on the ground.